apptainer/singularity-admindocs/admin_quickstart.rst

 Singularity Architecture
 ------------------------

-Singularity architecture allows the container to be executed as if they were native programs or scripts on a host system.
+The architecture of Singularity allows containers to be executed as if they were native programs or scripts on a host system.

 As a result, integration with schedulers such as Univa Grid Engine, Torque, SLURM, SGE, and many others is as simple as running any other command.
 All standard input, output, errors, pipes, IPC, and other communication pathways used by locally running programs are synchronized with the applications running locally within the container.

 .. _singularity-security: